tongqq/Multicenter_Diffusion_Preprocessing/README.md

 <br>

-`prep_t1w.sh` is an optional process for skull strippig on the T1 weighted images.
+`prep_face_removal.sh` is an optional process for skull strippig on the T1 weighted images.
 We offer three ways to do this, and recommend the first one, you can use the alternatives that fit you.

 * Freesurfer: best performance, intensity enhance, but changes the resolution to 1x1x1 mm, and slow (~ 0.5h).
 * FSL: fast, but will lose some gyrus at the top of the brain.